 Dynamine™ is a trademark and TeaCrine® is a registered trademark and protected by Patents Pending, Serial No. 61/903,362; under exclusive global distribution by Compound Solutions, Inc.

-If you are taking any medications, herbs, or supplements, please consult your healthcare practitioner before beginning a supplementation with this product.
+If you are taking any medications, herbs, or supplements, please consult your healthcare practitioner before beginning use of a supplement.

 For more information, please see our references tab.